Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 CONSTRUCTION:

-The secondary sodium piping is 12.75 inch OD.
-The drain down tanks are formed from 24 inch diameter ________pressure pipe.
-It has an external electric heater, similar to the heating element on an electric domestic hot water tank, for startup sodium melting.
+The NaK piping is 16.0 inch OD.
+The drain down tanks are formed from 48 inch diameter ________pressure pipe.

 INSTALLATION:

-The intermediate heat exchangers are installed in the primary sodium pool by lowering using the overhead gantry crane.
-Each unit is supported by a shelf.
-The connected pipes are supported by hangers with threaded hardware for precise height adjustment.
-The flange connection height is adjusted for accurate alignment between the intermediate heat exchange bundle and the secondary sodium pipes to the heat exchange gallery.
+The intermediate heat exchange bundles are installed in the sodium pool by lowering and then sliding using the overhead gantry crane.
+Each unit is supported by two brackets.
+The connected pipes are supported by frames mounted on the sodium pool deck with threaded hardware for precise height adjustment.
+The flange connection height is adjusted for accurate alignment between the intermediate heat exchange bundle and the NaK pipes to the heat exchange gallery.

 FNR INTERMEDIATE HEAT EXCHANGE TUBES:

 This web page deals with FNR intermediate heat exchanger tubes.
-These tubes are not surrounded by a shell and hence are free to expand and contract in their operating temperature range 330 degrees C to 520 degrees C.
+These tubes are not confined by a rigid shell and hence are free to expand and contract.

 It is shown that due to best performance under severe thermal stress the best heat exchange tube material for the intermediate heat exchangers is likely Inconel 600 or 617 alloy.